Correlates of Image Memorability in Vision Encoders: Activations, Attention Entropy, Patch Uniformity and Autoencoder Losses: Introduction

-Although earlier research used handcrafted features to predict memorability, the introduction of large-scale datasets of images with empirical memorability scores, such as LaMem~\cite{ICCV15_Khosla_lamem} and MemCat~\cite{goetschalckx2019memcat} facilitated the use of deep learning techniques.
-Influential works mainly use convolutional neural networks (CNNs)~\cite{embracing, compsurvey, squalli, Perera_2019_CVPR_Workshops, ICCV15_Khosla_lamem, resmemnet}, with more recent work also training vision transformers~\cite{hagen2023imagememorabilitypredictionvision, dosovitskiy2021an}.
+Although earlier research used handcrafted features to predict memorability, the introduction of large-scale datasets of images with empirical memorability scores, such as LaMem~\citep{ICCV15_Khosla_lamem} and MemCat~\citep{goetschalckx2019memcat} facilitated the use of deep learning techniques.
+Influential works mainly use convolutional neural networks (CNNs)~\citep{embracing, compsurvey, squalli, Perera_2019_CVPR_Workshops, ICCV15_Khosla_lamem, resmemnet}, with more recent work also training vision transformers~\citep{hagen2023imagememorabilitypredictionvision, dosovitskiy2021an}.
+Recently, \citet{Vogelsang2025.09.01.673067} investigated the magnitudes of image representations obtained from layers of CNNs as potential signs of image memorability across a dataset of images that depict objects \citep[THINGS database;][]{hebart2019things, kramerhebart}.

-Closer to our work, \textbf{autoencoder reconstruction loss} and sparse coding approaches based on CNNs have been proposed as a proxy for memorability, where higher loss was found to be correlated with images that require more complex computations or levels of processing, which is linked to higher memorability~\cite{bagheri2025modelingvisualmemorabilityassessment, qilin}.
+Closer to our work, \citet{bagheri2025modelingvisualmemorabilityassessment} and \citet{qilin} propose the use of \textbf{reconstruction loss from an autoencoder} and \textbf{reconstruction residual from a sparse coding model}, respectively, as a proxy for memorability.
+Both studies utilize image representations extracted from CNNs and observe higher reconstruction errors for images that require more complex computations or levels of processing, which are linked to higher memorability~\citep{bagheri2025modelingvisualmemorabilityassessment, qilin}.
+These approaches carry theoretical and applied relevance.
+In computational neuroscience, sparse coding has been proposed to explain the sparse activations observed in the primary visual cortex in response to natural images~\citep{olshausen1996emergence, OLSHAUSEN19973311}.
+In artificial neural network interpretability research, sparse autoencoders have been utilized to represent internal activations as a sparse linear combination of dictionary elements, facilitating the extraction of interpretable features from models~\citep{elhage2022toymodelssuperposition, cunningham, sharkey2023taking}.